Samson Occom, journal, 1786 December 11 to 1787 April 7

 meeting, I we went back with

-a gain in his Slay
+Mr Shelden a gain in his Slay

 took Dinner with them, and

-directly after eating, we wen
+directly after eating, we went

-^e^ we had another
+we had another meeting, I

-I Spoke from Mark V: 4 and the People attended well, one or two Spoke after I
+one or two Spoke after I had,

-had, here I Lodgd, — —
+here I Lodgd, — —

-Mr Rufus Price and I wen
+Mr Rufus Price and I went

-Mr Brockway's and
+to Mr Brockway's and Mr

-Mr Price went back, and
+Price went back, and Mr

-Mr Brockway took me in his
+Brockway took me in his

 Slay, with his Family, to a meet